 The course begins in September each year and lasts twelve months.
 There are two trimesters of taught modules, followed by an individual dissertation project during the third trimester.
 There is an option to take an extra trimester – either immediately before or after the dissertation – gaining industrial experience through a module based in SEED, our software development unit working with commercial clients and software.
 This is unique to Hull.

-The Department of Computer Science creates an excellent experience for students, with a supportive student community.
+Computer Science at Hull aim to createa an excellent experience for students, with a supportive student community.
 We have an international reputation for our research activities, with a strong record of industrial and public grant funding.
 We are also affiliated with Microsoft’s DreamSpark programme, which allows you to access the latest Microsoft operating systems and development software for home use.
 Once registered with the department, you can download the software free of charge.

 Information for international students